zevweiss/enthrall/README.md

  - `bison` 2.4 or later
  - On X11 systems: XTest, XInput, and XRandR extensions, `pkg-config`
  - On systems with glibc 2.32 or later: libtirpc and rpcsvc-proto
- - On Mac OS X: Xcode developer tools
+ - On macOS: Xcode developer tools

-Unfortunately the version of bison provided by Apple on Mac OS X is 2.3, which won't work.
-MacPorts (and similar OSX package managers) should have newer versions available that will work, however.
+Unfortunately the version of bison provided by Apple on macOS is 2.3, which won't work.
+MacPorts (and similar macOS package managers) should have newer versions available that will work, however.

 ### Installation